hootsuite/healthchecks/README.md

 // customData["an-object"] = customObject

-// Register all the "/status/..." requests to use our health checking framework app.GET("/status/:slug", ginhc.HealthChecksEndpoints(statusEndpoints, aboutFilePath, versionFilePath, customData))
+// Register all the "/status/..." requests to use our health checking framework http.Handle("/status/", healthchecks.Handler(statusEndpoints, aboutFilePath, versionFilePath, customData))
 ```

 # Writing a StatusCheck
 A `StatusCheck` is a struct which implements the function `func CheckStatus(name string) StatusList`.
 A `StatusCheck` is defined or used in
 a service but executed by the `healthchecks` framework.
 The key to a successful `StatusCheck` is to handle all errors on the
 dependency you are checking.
 Below is an example of a `StatusCheck` that checks the connection of `Redis` using the
 `gopkg.in/redis.v4` driver.

 ```